et-cetra/atari-2600/README.md

-# There code implements vanilla neural network and extensions, including double DQN, dueling DQN, priority experience buffer, and Canny edge detector wrapper
+# This code implements vanilla neural network and extensions, including double DQN, dueling DQN, priority experience buffer, and Canny edge detector wrapper
 ## Creating virtual environment/Setup

 First you will need to create a virtual environment.